2022–23 Colorado College Tigers men's ice hockey season: Season

 The losses sent CC tumbling down the standings and the Tigers ended the regular season in 7th place.
 They began postseason play having to face tournament-bound Western Michigan, who possessed one of the top offenses in the nation, and were a heavy underdog when the series began.
 Their defense kept CC in the game and the team entered the third period down by just a goal.
 With only a small hill to climb over, the Tigers produced a shocking outcome when they scored three times in under a minute to take the lead and eventually the game.
 In the rematch, CC kept the momentum on their side and stymied the Broncos, allowing just 2 goals while adding a pair themselves.
 Overtime was a furious affair with 7 shots being recorded in just 3 minutes.
 Luckily for the Tigers, the last came from the stick of Matthew Gleason and was the game winner.

 After the improbable win, CC headed to Saint Paul and had to take on long-time rival Denver in the conference semifinal.
 The Pioneers had swept the season series and, despite missing their starting goaltender, were expected to continue that trend.
 The Colorado College defense, however, had other ideas; the Tiger defenders shut down Denver's attack all game, limiting the Pios to just 23 shots on goal, all of which were stopped by Mbereko.
 McKown's power play marker in the second was all that CC could muster but it was all they needed and the Tigers advanced to the title game with a 1–0 shutout.

 Colorado College now found itself just 1 win away from the NCAA tournament and only St. Cloud State could stop them.
-While the defense played well in the game, the offense did not.
-CC got just 17 shots on goal while the Huskies only gave the Tigers' dangerous power play just 1 opportunity.
-The complete lack of offense put an end to the Tigers' miraculous run and the team would have to wait for another year.
+Colorado College got only 17 shots on goal while the Huskies only gave the Tigers' just 1 opportunity.
+Their loss put an end to the Tigers' run and the team would have to wait for another year.